 Researchers linked a particularly severe form of myopathy called rhabdomyolysis to the use of Lipitor and other statins.
 In this potentially life-threatening complication, muscle tissue dies, and products of the damaged cells can enter the bloodstream.
 Some of these products are toxic to the kidneys and may lead to kidney failure.
 While rhabdomyolysis only occurs in about 0.1 percent of patients taking statins, the risk increases for patients taking certain drugs, such as macrolides.

-In addition to general symptoms of myopathy, such as muscle weakness, tenderness, stiffness and aching, as well as decreased urine output or dark-colored urine, patients with rhabdomyolysis may also experience: Fatigue (extreme tiredness), Joint pain, Seizures, Unintentional weight gain.
+In addition to general symptoms of myopathy, such as muscle weakness, tenderness, stiffness and aching, as well as decreased urine output or dark-colored urine, patients with rhabdomyolysis may also experience: Fatigue (extreme tiredness), joint pain, seizures and unintentional weight gain.

 Treatment includes the administration of fluids containing bicarbonate (base) to help prevent kidney damage.
 These fluids may be administered by IV (through a vein), although some patients may require dialysis.